WiperDogLabo/Wiperdog_Command-line_tools/Testing/testJobRunner/README.md

   - Expected: Return data with message corresponding to jobfile successfully.

  10. Test job processing with schedule is Crontab (Case10)
   - Expected: Return data with message corresponding to jobfile successfully.

+ 11. Test get data in wiperdog.log success when job have error (Case11)
+  - Expected: Return data with message corresponding to jobfile successfully.